dejanu/linux/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 **Load Avg** vs **System Load - CPU utilization/usage**

-- Load is simply a count of the number of processes USING or WAITING for the CPU at a single point in time .
+1) Load is simply a count of the number of processes USING or WAITING for the CPU at a single point in time .
 The load is taken from `/proc/loadavg` text file containing load average , formula `loadvg = tasks running + tasks waiting (for cores) + tasks blocked`.

-- Load how many actively running (not sleeping) processes are using the CPU should be direct proportional with `$lscpu | gerp CPU(s)`
+- Load how many actively running (not sleeping) processes are using the CPU should be direct proportional with the no of CPU's (cores if multicore).

 - for load use `$uptime` or `$top` + `l` or `$sar` or `$vmstat 1 10` (detailed view of memory stats)

-- CPU usage/utilization the ratio (usually expressed as a percentage)of time that the CPU is BUSY DOING STUFF.
+2) CPU usage/utilization the ratio (usually expressed as a percentage)of time that the CPU is BUSY DOING STUFF.
 This measure only makes sense if you know over which period the percentage is being calculated

 - summary of memory usage: `$ free -m` or `$ cat /proc/meminfo` to see swap space used/available , total usable RAM